The Famous WordPress 5-Minute Installation For Non-Techies

 (Step 1: Create A Database)

-Copy the entire prefix_databasename string and paste it into a plain text file (i.e. mywpsite_blog in this example).
-You will need this during the WordPress installation process.
+Copy the entire prefix_databasename string into a plain text file (i.e. mywpsite_blog in our example).
+You will need this later in the WordPress installation process.

 (Save your database name into a plain text file)